There is no time like the present to take stock of your website strategy. And these days, your healthcare SEO plan should be at the top of your list.

 Despite the page experience updates and Core Web Vitals, Google says: “A good page experience doesn’t override having great, relevant content.”

 EAT stands for experience, authority and trust.
-These are factors Google considers when looking at the quality of a webpage or article.
+Google considers these factors when looking at the quality of a webpage or article.
 The higher the EAT factors, the better the content quality.
 And the better the content quality, the more likely the page will rank higher in search.

-EAT factors are especially important for healthcare websites because Google looks at these pages with extra scrutiny.
-Healthcare falls under “your money your life” (YMYL) content, which includes information that could impact the reader’s health, safety or financial wellbeing.
-If your healthcare content doesn’t have EAT factors, Google won’t place it high in users’ search results.
+EAT factors are especially important for healthcare websites because Google looks at healthcare pages with extra scrutiny.
+Healthcare falls under “your money your life” (YMYL) content—information that could impact the reader’s health, safety or financial well-being.
+If your healthcare content doesn’t have experience, authority and trust, Google won’t place it high in users’ search results.

 Improving EAT for healthcare SEO